deanwampler/spark-scala-tutorial/tutorial/README.md

 > **NOTE:** Activator version 1.3 or later is required.

-If you prefer SBT and you need to install it, follow the instructions on the [download](http://www.scala-sbt.org/download.html) page.
+If you prefer SBT and you don't already have it installed, follow the instructions on the [download](http://www.scala-sbt.org/download.html) page.
 SBT puts itself on your path.
 However, if you have a custom installation that isn't on your path, define the environment variable `SBT_HOME` (MacOS, Linux, or Cygwin only).

 ## Setup for Hadoop Mode

 > NOTE: If you are here to learn Spark, you don't need to setup these exercises for Hadoop execution.
 Come back to these instructions when you're ready to try working with Spark on Hadoop.
-Also, this "mode" is not as well tested as I would like, so please report bugs!
+Also, this "mode" is not as well tested as I would like, so please report bugs or send patch requests!

 If you want to run the examples on Hadoop, choose one of the following options.